 Squashes can be carved using the same technique as a pumpkin and the variety of sizes, shapes and colours are sure to thrill passing trick-or-treaters.
 See our guide to preparing squash, including photos of some of the types you can buy.
 Buy a selection for different eerie effects.

 Courgettes and marrows

 While most courgettes are too small to hollow out completely, the firm yet soft texture makes them easy to work with - try etching patterns into the skin and exposing the white insides.
-To display, cut off one end to create a flat surface and stand them up.
+To display them, cut off one end to create a flat surface and stand them up.

 There's very little scooping and scraping necessary to hollow out peppers - simply remove the top and seeds.
 If you're planning a spooky supper, give your peppers a creepy countenance, before stuffing with rice.

 You can hollow out beef tomatoes from the base, carve, then fill with a delicious lemon & coriander couscous.
-If you're after something more gory, try making gruesome eyeballs from cherry tomatoes and mini mozarella balls in this terrifying tagliatelle dish.
+If you're after something more gory, try making gruesome eyeballs from cherry tomatoes and mini mozarella balls in our terrifying tagliatelle.

 Use a grapefruit spoon to scoop out the flesh of an orange, rinse and pat dry with a tissue.
 Cut out some frightening features, then fill with small sweets to make a brightly coloured 'bowl' to adorn your table.

 You can take a knife to any type of melon but the blood-red flesh of the watermelon can't be beaten.
 Hollow it out from the base, scoop out the inner flesh and get carving.
 Use the leftover fruit in a luscious watermelon lemonade.